dlwicksell/axiom/README.md

 * Added filetype for the README.md to filetype.vim
 * Various changes in typographical conventions throughout the package
 * Updated various bits of information throughout the package
+* Fixed a couple of typos in README.md